 - Meanwhile, thinly chop the fresh dill.

-- Drain the broccoli and transfer to a food processor.
+- Drain the broccoli and transfer it to a food processor.
 (Keep the pot aside to cook the orzo later.)
-Add the soy-based cooking cream, the cup of cooking water, chopped dill, white pepper and sea salt.
+Add the soy-based cooking cream, the cup of cooking water, chopped dill, white pepper, and sea salt.